avoidwork/tiny-lru/README.md

 ## ttl
 ### Property

-Milliseconds an item will remain in cache
+Milliseconds an item will remain in cache; lazy expiration upon next `get()` of an item

 **Example**